MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ## LOWER([string])

-returns a lower-case version of a given text string
+Returns a lower-case version of a given text string.

 **Parameters:**